opensds/tsc/tsc-meeting-2018-5-2.md

     ii.
 CSI (for Mesos?
 Docker?)
     iii.
 Data migration (offline/online)
 10. Capri feature priorities
 a.
 Swordfish
 b.
 File support (may need to pull this into Bali for Yahoo and Swisscom)
 c.
 Performance QoS
 d.
 SDN support for Contrail ONOS requested by NTT
 e.
 VMware support?

 ## Extras from the Mini Summit
-Extras from the Mini Summit:
 11. Linbit officially joined OpenSDS with Linux Foundation PR annoucement
 12. Jay Bryant officially joined OpenSDS TSC
 13. KPN requested FC support, will be delivered in Aruba